 Nancy Conant began her artistic endeavors at a very early age.
 “I pretty much wanted to sculpt or draw anything I could get to sit still!
 I would spend countless hours studying faces in fashion magazines and try to meticulously render what I saw.”

-Born and raised in Southern California, Nancy always knew she was destined to be an artist and hoped somehow she could combine her love for animals with her passion for art.
-In the late 80’s her love for all creatures great and small led her to a wildlife animal refuge where she donated her time to serve as a volunteer at the compound’s hospital.
-Later she began working with wild and exotic animals as an animal caretaker and assistant trainer for movies and television.
+Born and raised in Southern California, Nancy always knew she was destined to be an artist and hoped that somehow, she could combine her love for animals with her passion for art.
+In the late 80’s her love for “all creatures great and small” led her to a wildlife animal refuge where she donated her time to serve as a volunteer at the compound’s hospital.
+Later she began working with wild and exotic animals as an animal caretaker and assistant animal trainer for movies and television.
 Through these experiences, she developed an awe and deep respect for these amazing creatures.

-“Nothing – NO THING WHATSOEVER, can compare to the amazing privilege it is to take a nap with a chimp or go for a walk with a snow leopard, African lion, or bear.”
-Though she no longer works with lions and tigers and bears (oh my!), she does have a mini menagerie of her own critters at home.
+“Nothing can compare to the amazing privilege it is to take a nap with a chimp or go for a walk with a snow leopard, African lion, wolf or bear.”
+Though she no longer works with “lions and tigers and bears” (oh my!), she had a mini menagerie of her own, at home, for many years.

 Today, Nancy Conant lives in Dallas – Ft.
-Worth, Texas with her husband Chris, a web developer, and two daughters, Rebekah and Meghan.
+Worth, Texas with her husband Chris and Goldendoodle Dog, named Emmah.
+Her two adult daughters, Rebekah and Meghan, live nearby.